Studienorientierung & Studienwahl

 The program duration of International Business is seven semesters.
 The degree will be awarded with 210 ECTS.
 The program includes two semesters abroad and consists of three major components.

 The first component comprises the basic study modules.
 During this first three semesters, students focus on foundation courses, e.g. Business Mathematics, Foundations of Business Administration, Marketing, Finance, Personnel Management.
-Besides English, additional language courses in Spanish, French, Italian as well as "German for International Students" prepare students for their international careers.
+Besides English, additional language courses in Spanish or French as well as "German for International Students" prepare students for their international careers.
 Students receive an application-oriented education which also includes special courses for developing soft skills (Presentation Techniques, Intercultural Communication).

 An important part of the International Business program is an internship abroad of 20 weeks.
 It significantly contributes to the student's personal and professional development and enhances his/her employment prospects.
 The internship is generally scheduled for the fourth semester.